edgio-docs/edgio-docs/src/pages/guides/app_security/basic_setup.md

 ## Best Practices {/*best-practices*/}

-Best practices for setting up {{ PRODUCT_SECURITY }} vary by organization due to a variety of factors, such as those listed below.
+Best practices for setting up security vary by organization due to a variety of factors, such as those listed below.

 -   **Web Applications:** The type of web applications running on the origin server may affect the level of protection that may be applied through {{ PRODUCT_SECURITY }}.